ahmdxrzky/binar-bie1/README.md

 ![tdd](https://user-images.githubusercontent.com/99194827/232273568-569e5e0b-fed9-4bcc-98e8-4e2c56f7e13e.png)

 ### Components
+MongoDB and PostgreSQL are activated with this docker-compose [file](https://github.com/ahmdxrzky/binar-bie1/blob/main/docker-compose.yaml).
 #### Connection & Location
 Data Source for this project is located on company's data lake.
 Company utilize **MongoDB**, a NoSQL Database, as Data Lake.
 It can be accessed in company's server (a Virtual Machine), exposed at port **27017**.
 There is 3 databases from the data lake that used in this project, which are **db_customers** (contains identity of customers), **db_products** (contains detail of products), and **db_orders** (contains record of orders).
 #### Server & Storage